What is revenue operations?

-Because internal advocacy is so beneficial, some companies choose to “pilot” sales engagement (or new sales plays) with specific teams first.
+Because internal advocacy is so beneficial, some companies choose to “pilot” sales execution (or new sales plays) with specific teams first.
 Then, as positive results start pouring in, stakeholders can point to that success to motivate other teams.
 If you can get to the point that salespeople who don’t yet have a seat in your SEP are asking leadership for access, then you’ve prepared a strong runway.

 Because uncertainty is the enemy of change, seeing peers succeed makes both reps and managers trust the changes you’re implementing.
 This comfort with change is essential for future transformation, as your team moves closer to a full RevOps model.

 Your next step is to start assigning players to the right positions